Pimelea mollis: Description

 Pimelea mollis is a shrub that typically grows to a height of 0.5–1 m and has hairy young stems, the hairs between 1.8 and 2.6 mm long.
 The leaves are arranged more or less in opposite pairs, elliptic, 32–49 mm long and 11–17 mm wide, on a petiole 1.5–2.2 mm long.
 Both surface of the leaves are sparsely to densely hairy.
 The flowers are borne in leaf axils in heads of 24 to 45 on a densely hairy rachis 4–11 mm long, each flower on a pedicel 0.7–1.1 mm long.
 The floral tube is 5.5–7.2 mm long and white, the sepals 1.3–1.7 mm long and densely hairy on the outside.
 Flowering has been observed in March and April, and from August to November.

 Taxonomy

 Pimelea mollis was first formally described in 2017 by Anthony Bean in the journal Austrobaileya from specimens he collected on the Callide Range near Biloela in 2009.
 The specific epithet (mollis) means "soft", referring to the hairs on the stems and leaves.

 Distribution and habitat

-This pimelea is found in southern Queensland between Injune, Biloela and Dingo, where it grows in rainforest and nearby eucalypt forest.
+This pimelea is found inland from the coast in Southern Queensland between Injune and Nanango in the South to Biloela and Dingo in the north where it occurs in dry rainforest and nearby eucalypt forest.

+Conservation status

+Pimelea mollis is listed as "least concern" under the Queensland Nature Conservation Act 1992.